risk-first/website/Software-Dependency-Risk.md

 Businesses opt for Software-as-a-Service (SaaS) because:

 - It promises to vastly reduce the [Complexity Risk](Complexity-Risk) they face in their organisations. e.g. managing the software or making changes to it.
-- Payment is usually based on _usage_, mitigating [Funding Risk](Scarcity-Risk#funding-risk).  e.g. Instead of having to pay up-front for a license, and hire in-house software administrators, they can leave this function to the experts.
+- Payment is usually based on _usage_, mitigating [Funding Risk](Scarcity-Risk#funding-risk).  e.g. Instead of having to pay up-front for a license and hire in-house software administrators, they can leave this function to the experts.
 - Potentially, you out-source the [Operational Risk](Operational-Risk) to a third party. e.g. ensuring availability, making sure data is secure and so on.

 SaaS is now a very convenient way to provide _commercial_ software.
 Popular examples of SaaS might be [SalesForce](https://en.wikipedia.org/wiki/Salesforce.com), or [GMail](https://en.wikipedia.org/wiki/Gmail).
 Both of which follow the commonly-used [Freemium](https://en.wikipedia.org/wiki/Freemium) model, where the basic service is provided free, but upgrading to a paid account gives extra benefits.